Cahu/krpc-hs/README.md

   between the moment you ask for a new stream and the moment you start receiving results.
 In the event you use `getStreamResult` on a message with no result for the specified stream, an exception will be thrown.

-## TODO

-* Documentation
-* Cleanup the code generator and make it available